leekgroup/ballgown_code/simulations/README.md

 #### (4) run the shell script starting with `run_sim`
 i.e., run `run_sim_directFPKM_geuvadis.sh` or `run_sim_p00.sh`.

-You will need to edit some environment variables at the beginning of these scripts:
+You might need to edit some environment variables at the beginning of these scripts:
 * `$SOFTWAREPATH` should contain a folder called `cufflinks-2.1.1.Linux_x86_64` (containing `cufflinks`, `cuffmerge`, and `cuffdiff`)
 * `$SOFTWAREPATH` should also contain the `tablemaker` binary
 * `$ANNOTATIONPATH` should contain a folder called `Homo_Sapiens`, which comes with the Ensembl [iGenomes download](http://tophat.cbcb.umd.edu/igenomes.shtml)